 No other time of the year holds more nostalgic memories for me than Christmas.
-All my life – from a kid, up through today – I spend all year long looking forward to this time of year, and making plans to make it as special as possible for my kids.
+All my life – from a kid, up through today – I spend all year long looking forward to this time of year and making plans to make it as special as possible for my kids.
 The climax of the whole season is Christmas morning itself.
-That magical time of the year when you get up real early, and rush to the Christmas tree to see what Santa Claus has left for you.
+That magical time of the year when you get up really early and rush to the Christmas tree to see what Santa Claus has left for you.

 Nowadays, I like to look back on different people’s Christmas mornings of years past and marvel at how cool it must have been to be in their shoes on those mornings so long ago.

 So first up, this kid looks pretty pleased to have gotten the GoBots Command Center playset under his tree on Christmas morning.
 I was a big fan of the GoBots cartoon, but only ever had two of the action figures…Loco and Dive-Dive.
 Now while I wish I had more of the figures and would have loved the Command Center, I never put it on any of my Christmas lists because it wouldn’t have been very much fun without a lot of the action figures to go along with it.